Sudhishna18/exno1/README.md

 # Result
 Thus, we have read the given data and performed data cleaning and saved the cleaned data to a file successfully.

+# Summary:
+This project focuses on data cleaning of a given dataset to ensure accuracy and consistency for further analysis.
+It involves reading the dataset, identifying and handling missing values, correcting inconsistencies, removing duplicates, and addressing incorrect or irrelevant data.
+After cleaning, the processed dataset is saved to a file, resulting in a reliable and well-structured dataset ready for analysis or machine learning tasks.